logto-io/docs/docs/docs/recipes/manage-users/admin-console.md

 ---
-sidebar_label: Using Admin Console
+sidebar_label: Manage in Console
 sidebar_position: 1
 ---

-# Manage users using Admin Console
+# Manage users in Console

 ## Browse and search users